 When you learn that Miracle Mile is a romantic comedy adventure set in LA on the eve of a nuclear war you may understand why De Jarnatt met with so many issues.
 Finally, after he bought the script back for himself to direct and secured a budget, Miracle Mile transferred from page to screen exactly as De Jarnatt had intended – without compromise.
 And its all the better for it.

 The story revolves around Harry (Anthony Edwards from Zodiac and Top Gun) an everyday guy who falls madly in love with Julie (American Horror Story’s Mare Winningham) and is willing to do anything to spend the rest of his life with her.

-However when Harry misses a late night date with Julie through a series of accidents he rushes to the diner she works at finding himself alone at 4am with a bunch of drunks, weirdo’s and regulars who populate the restaurant.
-Going to the pay phone to apologise to her he instead receives a crazed wrong call from a guy in a missile silo attempting to contact his father.
+However, when Harry misses a late night date with Julie through a series of accidents, he rushes to the diner she works at finding himself alone at 4am with a bunch of drunks, weirdos and regulars who populate the restaurant.
+Going to the pay phone to apologise, he instead receives a crazed wrong call from a guy in a missile silo attempting to contact his father.

 The frantic voice seems to say America is locked into launching its nuclear missiles leading to an equal retaliation from whoever it is they are attacking in less than 70 minutes and the end of all life as we know it.

 Dazed and confused Harry doesn’t believe the voice at first but this changes when he hears the kid pleading to a superior followed by gunfire and a military man taking over the call simply saying ‘forget everything you heard and go back to sleep.’

 Reentering the diner he attempts to tell the randomly assembled patrons about the impending apocalypse.
 Some of them think he is mad but some seem more convinced including Landa (Star Trek: The Next Generation’s Denise Crosby) a business woman with high level political contacts who confirms the story could in fact be true.